MicrosoftDocs/cloud-adoption-framework/docs/secure/refresh-ready-consolidated.md

     - *Security information and event management (SIEM) and threat detection:* Include the use of security information and event management (SIEM) and security orchestration, automation, and response (SOAR) tooling like  and threat detection tooling to detect suspicious activities and potential threats to your infrastructure.

 - *Automated configuration management:* Codify the use of tooling like to automate configuration management.
-Automation helps ensure that all system configurations are consistent, free from human error, and enforced .
+Automation helps ensure that all system configurations are consistent, free from human error, and enforced automatically.

 - *Automated patch management:* Codify the use of tooling to manage and govern updates for virtual machines (VMs).
 Automated patching helps ensure that all systems are patched regularly and system versions are consistent.